jsaurabh1906/React-Short-Projects/README.md

 ## Technologies and Frameworks

 - **React**: A JavaScript library for building user interfaces.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
+- **Tailwind CSS v4**: A utility-first CSS framework for rapidly building custom user interfaces.
 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **JSON**: A lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.